 There are a number of self-help CBT books that are recommended by the NHS for people with anxiety.

 Many of these are available at your local library via 'Books on Prescription'.
 Again, ask your GP or Parkinson's nurse for more advice.

 Advice for family, friends and carers

-Anxiety symptoms can significantly affect someone's quality of life.
-If this happens, you should try to encourage the person affected to speak to their GP, specialist or Parkinson's nurse.
+Anxiety symptoms can significantly affect a person's quality of life.
+If this happens to someone you know, try to encourage them to speak to their GP, specialist or Parkinson's nurse.

 They may be referred to a mental health specialist who can recommend treatment.

 If you are a carer, it's completely natural for you to feel many of the same feelings as the person with Parkinson's.
 These feelings may include anxiety, fear about the future, depression, fatigue and concern about any changes in your relationship.

 With this in mind, you should also try to look after your own physical and mental health as much as you can.

 Taking care of yourself can be difficult, but it is important.
 It will also mean you are better able to care for your loved one.